-The flavor here is a more smokey than spice, but it has good flavor.
-If you like yours hot, then mix it in before adding it to the final dish.
-Or you can cheat like I do and use Trader Joe’s Habanero Lime Tortillas to bring the spice level up a notch.
+The flavor here is smokey than spice, but it has a good flavor.
+If you like hot, then mix it in before adding it to the final dish.
+Or you can cheat like I do and use Trader Joe's Habanero Lime Tortillas to bring the spice level up a notch.

 The bottle of Trader Joe's Enchilada Sauce:

 After being cooked using Trader Joe's 3 Cheese Blend and Habanero Lime Tortillas you get:

 Want to see more items I've reviewed from Trader Joe's?
 Click on Thoughts & Reviews of Trader Joe’s for an alphabetized list.

 The Bottom Line